Knitschi/CPFMachines/README.md

-# CppCodeBaseJenkinsjob
+# Welcome to CppCodeBaseJenkinsjob

-Provides a job template and a script that can be used to add CppCodeBase buildjob to a jenkins instance that is provided by the CppCodeBaseMachines package.
+Please note that this project is in an early, quick-moving stage.
+Interfaces are not kept stable.